 If you like this kind of place you may enjoy the nearby vintage clothes shops too.
 In one visit you could buy a leather jacket with tassels, a bullfighter’s outfit, denim hot pants and a pair of 70s Adidas trainers.
 In short, this bit of Granada is worth a walk around – if only to admire the magnificent Iglesia de los santos Justo y Pastor which stares down at this little record shop’s front door.

-Afterwards a bite at Cafe Baraka just around the corner is most welcome (the pesto and spinach tostadas are delicious).
+A bite at Cafe Baraka just around the corner is most welcome (the pesto and spinach tostadas are delicious).
 The warm welcome we got from Gonzalo ended with a gift of a fabulous Discos Bora Bora t-shirt.
 Yep, been there, got the….
 Lovely guy, fantastic shop.

-Discos Bora Bora: Plaza de la Universidad, Granada – Facebook page.
+Discos Bora Bora: Plaza de la Universidad, Granada

 © con jamón spain